 Your net cost is the amount you need to contribute on your own, assuming you don’t submit a financial aid appeal letter and then get more financial aid.
 Once you have your specific net cost you have to think about how you’re going to pay it.
 Aside from savings that you might have, here are a couple of ways to cover your net cost of college (note that some of these “not-free money” items may be on your award letter):

 A work-study program indicates you’ll be able to get a job on campus and earn money.
-Usually the estimated amount would be included in your financial aid award letter.
-But keep in mind: Being eligible for a work-study job may not be a guarantee that you’ll find a job you want with the right schedule for you: You may still need to search and apply for it.
-And you may not be using that money for tuition--there’s a chance you’ll want to use your work-study job earnings for other expenses like books or travel.
-Plus, work-study jobs are usually not guaranteed year to year.
+If you qualify, the amount that is available for you to earn would be included in your financial aid award letter.
+Keep in mind that being eligible for a work-study job may not be a guarantee that you’ll find a job you want with the right schedule for you.
+You will still need to search and apply for the job yourself (and keep it!).

-College is more than a year: it’s usually at least four to get a bachelor’s degree, and every year has tuition and costs associated.
+This is important: college is more than a year!
+It’s usually at least four to get a bachelor’s degree, and every year has tuition and costs associated.
 Think about changes year to year with inflation.
 The school tuition can change and is likely to, though some schools freeze tuition or commit to making up the difference in financial aid.
 (Check your financial aid package or ask the college’s financial aid office.)
 In the case of work-study jobs, the time you have to work or the work-study jobs available can change.
 Make sure you know what will it take to maintain your scholarships (e.g., demonstrating your financial need annually or showing satisfactory academic progress by maintaining a certain GPA).

 Most financial aid award letters with a need-based aid component have a clause stating that awards are contingent on further verification (even if you haven't received that request yet).
 Additionally, need-based aid awarded in future years is likely to require re-verification.
 So if there’s anything that has changed in your financial situation as represented in your FAFSA, you’ll want to make sure you think about the impact on your financial aid awards.

-Last, don't stay in the dark.
 Still confused?
 Always ask questions if something is not clear.
-Get in touch with the financial aid office of your specific colleges or speak with a financial aid counselor.
+Get in touch with the financial aid office of your specific colleges or speak with a financial aid counselor (Edmit advisors can help).
 You have the right to understand every component of your financial aid award letter!